 Can I request standby online or do I have to do it at the airport?

-Passengers can request standby online through the American Airlines website or mobile app, as well as at the airport check-in counter or kiosk.
+You can easily request standby online through the American Airlines website or mobile app, as well as at an airport check-in counter or self-service kiosk.

 What are the eligibility criteria for standby on American Airlines?